The recruitment process is time-consuming and arduous unless you are using a specialist recruitment agency.

 Interview process is too long

 The hiring process should not be more than 2 or 3 rounds, max.
-Of course it’s important to seek perfection and make 100% sure the applicant is right for the role and your organisation but simplify the process wherever you can.
+Of course, it’s important to seek perfection and make 100% sure the applicant is right for the role and your organisation but simplify the process wherever you can.
 Competitive start-ups move quickly and if a candidate has an offer that suits their needs they will accept and move on.
-If your process is too long you risk missing out on top talent to more competitive Companies and will be seen as staid and process driven.
+If your process is too long, you risk missing out on top talent to more competitive ompanies and will be seen as staid and process driven.

 Hiring is a big deal and it’s important to find the best candidate for a position. if you need help with your next hire, contact us here today and we’d be happy to help.